Dataman-Cloud/janitor/README.md

 # Janitor
 Janitor is a general purpose *Proxy* with additional abilities like *Service Discovery* and *Load Balance*.
-It was designed to expose services with multiple tasks directly to end user or behind other tool like Nginx, HAProxy or even H5.
+It was designed to expose services with multiple tasks directly to end user or use behind other tool like Nginx, HAProxy or even H5.

 For the time present Janitor can load a `upstream` with multiple `targets` that stored in Consul and expose it with a specified port on the very host that Janitor was deployed.